Discover quality course design

 - a discussion space for learners to talk openly about the course and get questions answered

 All of the above criteria are embedded in the Course Query Guide, the main online course design tool used at PCC.
-This guide was patterned after the official Quality Matters peer review rubric, the tool used by online faculty mentors to officially review new and revised online courses.
-(The Quality Matters peer review rubric is available in the Online Faculty Resource Center which can be found in Desire2Learn.)
+This guide was patterned after the official PCC Online Course Review, the tool used by online faculty mentors to officially review new and revised online courses.
+(The PCC Online Course Review is modeled after the official course review rubric designed by Quality Matters.
+You’ll find it in Spaces by following the link above.)

 Also, make sure that your course environment does not create additional or confusing layers of navigation and course management complexity.
 Courses should integrate textbook media, publisher websites, CD/DVDs, and other course asset resources so they appear seamless to the student user.
 Avoid using additional logins or student accounts.